St George (advertisement): Production

 St George was written by Chas Bayfield and Jim Bolton, directed by television drama director Colin Gregg and produced by production company Eclipse on a total campaign budget of £400,000, which remains the largest budget for a Tango advertisement to date.
 Nonetheless, The Independent reported the budget to be £500,000.
 The whole advertising campaign was £5m.

 The main actor was aged 42, of Herdsham Road, in Walton on Thames in Surrey.
 He attended LAMDA, and the Guildford School of Acting, leaving in 1979.

 The commercial was filmed over only three days in April 1996.
-The office section was shot in a new high rise development overlooking East Croydon railway station, the car park was in a business park in Welwyn Garden City.
+The office section was shot in a new high rise development overlooking East Croydon railway station, the car park was the Tesco Head Office in Welwyn Garden City.
 The infamous scene on the White Cliffs was filmed at St Margaret's at Cliffe, Kent on Thursday 11 April 1996, with Minnie Moll from HHCL, and extras from the amateur dramatic groups in the local area.

 Gregg explained that the White Cliffs were chosen as a filming location because "what more British location can you have than the White Cliffs of Dover?"
 Ray's office and the White Cliffs were filmed first and the car park sequence was shot to link the two together.
 Ringcraft Boxing Ring Hire Specialists built the boxing ring used in the advertisement.
 The flag-wielding extras in Gardner's entourage recorded their chants separately on the same day in the same field.
 During production of St George, Barth Hulley, who produced the advertisement, also duly shot and directed The Making of Blackcurrant Tango, a fifteen-minute "making-of" video.
 Hulley's brief stated that the making-of video was required in order to be supplied to his client.